June 19, 1949

 The guests will include the bride's mother, Crown Princess Cecilie, who is coming from Switzerland.
 After the wedding, she will travel to Denmark to visit her sister, Queen Alexandrine.

-Cecilie's three mothers, Louis Ferdinand, Hubertus and Friedrich Georg and their wives, will also be attending the wedding.
+Cecilie's three brothers, Louis Ferdinand, Hubertus and Friedrich Georg and their wives, will also be attending the wedding.
 Her eldest brother, Prince Wilhelm, was killed in the second world war, but his widow, Dorothea, will be present.

 Crown Prince Wilhelm said he had never lived in this castle until 1945.
 He stayed only a few months "because the castle was too cold for comfort in winter."